rackerlabs/docs-cloud-backup/rst/dev-guide/cloud-backup-v2/overview/index.rst

 -  Create unlimited backups.

 Choose your the endpoint for your backup based on the location of the server that you want to use for backup or for restore.
-For a list of endpoints, see :ref:`Service access endpoints <service-access>`.
+For a list of endpoints, see :ref:`Service access endpoints <service-access-endpoints>`.

 ..  note::
     Rackspace Cloud Backup does not take snapshots of your server.
-Read more about `how Rackspace Cloud Backup differs`_ from snapshots.
+Read more about :kc-article:`how Rackspace Cloud Backup differs<rackspace-cloud-backup-vs-cloud-server-image-backups>` from snapshots.

-.. _how Rackspace Cloud Backup differs: http://www.rackspace.com/knowledge_center/article/rackspace-cloud-backup-vs-cloud-server-image-backups
+This document describes the features available with API |contract version|.

 .. toctree:: :hidden:
    :maxdepth: 3